jgerega107/comfyui-docker/README.md

 # ComfyUI Docker

+### Work in progress!
-Slimmed down/simplfiied docker container used to run ComfyUI in a docker container
+Slimmed down/simplfiied docker container used to run ComfyUI in a docker container.
+Supports hardware acceleration via Nvidia GPUs.

-# At the moment, only supports Nvidia!!!
+#### NOTE: At the moment, only supports Nvidia!